 Every Canadian investor hears this from someone.
 A friend, a family member, a coworker who read something online.
 And it stops a lot of people from moving forward.

 This is exactly why having connections to US-based accountants and lawyers matters.
-Don’t let a rumor keep you out of a market that’s producing real cash flow for Canadian investors right now.

 Before you move forward on any US deal, you need to know exactly where your down payment sits and what rates you’ll actually qualify for as a Canadian — schedule a free strategy session with us and we’ll give you real numbers, not the American-only quotes that blow up at closing.